algolia/instantsearch/CONTRIBUTING.md

 Then you should be able bebug using the dev setup: `yarn run dev` and the virtual machine.
 You can also run the page used for function tests using `yarn run test:functional:dev:debug`

-## Lint ✨
+## Linting ✨

-Lints are static checked for the code.
+Linters are static checkers for the code.
 They help us maintain a consistent code base.
 They are used for js and SCSS files.

 If your editor support them, then you will see the errors directly there.
 You can also run them using